trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/index.md

 In this tutorial, you will learn how to set up and create a decentralized web application on Tezos.
 We will build together an interface for the Liquidity Baking smart contract that will allow us to interact with this DEX and perform different operations, like swapping tokens or providing liquidity.
 At the same time, you will be introduced to core concepts of building a decentralized application in general, but also specifically on Tezos.

-As the dapp will be built with [TypeScript](https://www.typescriptlang.org/), a good knowledge of this programming language is required.
+As the app will be built with [TypeScript](https://www.typescriptlang.org/), a good knowledge of this programming language is required.
 We will use the [Svelte](https://svelte.dev/) framework to develop the application, no prior knowledge of it is required as it is pretty intuitive to use and I will explain how it works along the way.

-As 99% of the dapps in the ecosystem, this dapp will use [Taquito](https://tezostaquito.io/), a TypeScript library that will provide a much better developer experience to use the Tezos blockchain.
+As 99% of the dapps in the ecosystem, this app will use [Taquito](https://tezostaquito.io/), a TypeScript library that will provide a much better developer experience to use the Tezos blockchain.

 ## Overview of this tutorial
 ### Setting up the project